SchroterQuentin/Azure-Django-Python3/README.md

 ## Deploy

-By default the settings use in deployment is prod.py, you can change that by set DJANGO_SETTINGS_MODULE environment variable to another file
+By default the settings use in deployment is prod.py, you can change that by set DJANGO_SETTINGS_MODULE environment variable to another settings file.